 Mailer Compose Defaults: Select true for web viewable to check this box by default for every new mailing.

-Mailer Limited Send Size: The maximum audience size for a mailing that staff with the Edit and Limited Send permission can send, as a percentage of all subscribed users.
+Mailer Limited Send Size: The maximum audience size for a mailing that staff with the Edit and Limited Send permission can send.
 Note that this subscriber counts includes all subscribed users, including those subscribed to a re-engagement list.